Our Providers

 Melissa Martz, LCSW

 I am a Licensed Clinical Social Worker in the state of Oregon.
 I received my Bachelor’s degree in Politics from Willamette University and then my Master’s in Social Work from George Fox University.
-I have experience working with children, teens and families in a variety of settings, including outpatient mental health clinics, DHS Child Welfare and school based settings.
+I have experience working with children, teens, families and adults in a variety of settings, including outpatient mental health clinics, DHS Child Welfare and school based settings.
 I have completed a Certificate in Therapy with Foster and Adoptive families from Portland State University, in addition to post-graduate training in trauma work, play therapy techniques, TF-CBT/CBT, DBT and narrative therapy approaches.
-I currently focus my practice on serving children, teens and families ages 3-19.

 My approach to therapy is eclectic and collaborative in nature, taking into account the person in their environment and honoring a client/family’s experience and goals.
-I have experience working with PTSD/complex trauma, acute trauma, stress related disorders, mood disorders, anxiety, school difficulties and attachment/adoption related issues.
-I believe that you are the expert of your child and it is a privilege to walk alongside your child/family as you navigate various challenges and stages in life.
+I have experience working with PTSD/complex trauma, acute trauma, stress related disorders, mood disorders, anxiety, school difficulties, attachment/adoption related issues and parenting concerns.
+I prioritize the therapeutic relationship and believe in honoring a client's strengths and resiliency throughout the process.
 Together, we will collaborate on client-centered and strength-based goals for therapy which will guide our work.

 When not working, you can find me planning adventures with my young family.
 I love to be outdoors, read and cook random meals I stumble across on Pinterest.
 It is my hope that you will find connection, support and healing here at Evergreen.
 I look forward to welcoming you into our space!